-To replace a section of the arrangement with a new clip performance:
+To replace a section of the arrangement with a new performance:

-- 1. Tap the Loop button at the bottom of the screen to activate loop. - 2.
-Set the Loop Start and Loop End points by tapping and dragging the beginning and end of the loop region in the timeline.
+- 1. Tap the Loop button at the bottom of the screen to activate loop. - Set the Loop Start and Loop End points by tapping and dragging the beginning and end of the loop region in the timeline.
 Tapping and dragging in the middle of the loop region moves both the Loop Start and Loop End points at the same time. - 3.
 Enable arrangement recording by following the directions above. - 4.
-Trigger a clip or scene to begin recording.
-The recording will begin at the Loop Start point and finishes at the Loop End point, making it easy to replace a section of the arrangement.
+Press Play to begin recording.
+The recording will begin at the Loop Start point, and once it reaches the Loop End Point, will switch to Overdubbing mode.